-7.3.1.
-The CWT and its employees are aiming to reduce the level of harm in the workplace when we go about our business.
-It is also recognised that improved workplace health and safety will assist the increase of productivity by reducing the number of incidents / accidents and therefore lost time.

-- 7.3.2.
-The CWT and its employees will continue working to reduce the number and severity of workplace injuries by improving the workplace health and safety (WHS) system, and encouraging an attitude of 'safety first' and safe working behaviours at all levels. - 7.3.3.
-Working together, CWT and employees will: - Undertake hazard identification and risk assessment; - Implement and review control processes; - Investigate all work-caused incidents (including near misses), record and report all investigations and actions taken.
-This should include any changes to processes, resources provided and behaviors modified to reduce the risks of these incidents reoccurring; - Review relevant reports, statistics and trends and benchmark to learn from others; - Allocate resources, improve work processes and provide and participate in relevant WHS training - 7.3.4.
-The CWT will continue to review, improve and monitor WHS management systems and encourages health and safety initiatives. - 7.3.5.
-CWT and employees are further committed to ongoing education and training in this area. - 7.3.6.
+- 7.3.1.
+The CWT and its employees are committed to ensuring a safe workplace. - 7.3.2.
+The CWT and its employees are committed to the reduction of harm in the workplace while conducting business.
+It is recognised that improved workplace health and safety assists productivity while reducing the number of incidents / accidents and therefore lost time. - 7.3.3.
+The CWT and its employees will continue working to reduce the number and severity of workplace injuries by improving the workplace health and safety (WHS) system, and encouraging an attitude of 'safety first' and safe working behaviours at all levels. - 7.3.4.
+Working together, CWT and employees will: - a.
+Undertake hazard identification and risk assessment. - b.
+Implement and review control processes. - c.
+Investigate all work related incidents (including near misses), record and report all investigations and resulting actions taken.
+This may, but not be limited to, include any changes to processes, resources and behaviours modified to reduce the level of risk of these incidents re-occurring. - d.
+Review relevant reports, statistics, trends and benchmarking to continuously improve. - e.
+Allocate resources, improve work processes, provide and participate in relevant WHS training. - 7.3.5.
+The CWT will continue to review, improve and monitor WHS management systems and encourages health and safety initiatives. - 7.3.6.
+CWT and employees are further committed to ongoing education and training in this area. - 7.3.7.
 The CWT believes that people affected by alcohol and other drugs while in the workplace, pose an unacceptable risk to the safety of themselves and others.
 The unauthorised use and possession of alcohol or illegal drugs, or misuse of prescribed drugs in any CWT workplace is prohibited and persons believed to be under the influence of alcohol or illegal drugs or misusing prescribed drugs will not be permitted in the workplace or on the worksite.

-7.4 Journey accident insurance
+7.4 Journey insurance

-- 7.4.1.
-The CWT will provide insurance coverage for employees who are involved in an accident and suffer bodily injury during: - a.
-A journey to and from the employee's residence and place of work. - b.
-A journey to and from the employee's residence and a place of training for work. - 7.4.2.
-Employees may nominate to extend this insurance, at their cost, to provide coverage 24 hours a day seven days a week. - 7.4.3.
+7.4.1.
+The CWT will provide journey insurance coverage for employees 24/7, in line with the terms and conditions of the LGRS Journey Insurance product disclosure statement, as applicable at the time of the accident.

+7.4.2.
 Benefits are not payable for, or in relation to, any occurrence, event, injury or illness resulting from any breach of the law, illegal or criminal act committed by an employee covered under this insurance.